Skip to main content

 });

-Let's now try and add some authentication to our REST API.
-We would like to send a special header from our AngularJS application to our server with an authentication key.
-Add the following to our AngularJS code:
+Now let’s add authentication to our REST API.
+We want to send a special header from our AngularJS application to the server with an authentication key.
+Add the following to the AngularJS code:

 var config = {